Skip to main content

 • Mac's - mac and cheese with a twist

-The AquaDome Market will be open for breakfast, lunch, and dinner, with breakfast beginning at 7:00am for early risers!
+The AquaDome Market will be open for breakfast, lunch, dinner, and late-night snacks.

 Sorrento's

-The infamous pizza parlor is making a return on Icon of the Seas, with a twist.
+Royal Caribbean's famous pizza parlor is also on Icon of the Seas, with a twist.
 In addition to their regular pies, each day they will feature a new specialty pizza.
-It will be different every day of your cruise!
-Plus, you will be able to order draft beer, too.
+You can order draft beer, too.

 Pearl Café

-Royal Caribbean is replacing Cafe Promenade with Pearl Café.
-This new 24-hour venue will serve complimentary bites, including sandwiches, ready-made salads, coffee, and more.
+Royal Caribbean replaced Cafe Promenade with the Pearl Café.
+This new 24-hour venue serves complimentary bites, including sandwiches, ready-made salads, coffee, and more.

 El Loco Fresh